-Also worth noting is that the on_get_image responder will be receiving an image_id of type UUID.
-What is going on here?
-How will the image_id field, matched from a string path segment, now become a UUID?
+Also worth noting is that the on_get_image() responder will be receiving an image_id of type UUID.
+So what's going on here?
+How will the image_id field, matched from a string path segment, become a UUID?

 Falcon's default router supports simple validation and transformation using field converters.
-In this example, we will use the UUIDConverter to validate the image_id input as UUID.
-Converters are specified using their shorthand identifiers; for instance, the route corresponding to on get image will look like (see also the next chapter):
+In this example, we'll use the UUIDConverter to validate the image_id input as UUID.
+Converters are specified for a route by including their shorthand identifiers in the URI template for the route; for instance, the route corresponding to on get image() will use the following template (see also the next chapter, as well as Routing):